 I have a lot of good memories with the Genesis, which was released when I was in college.
 I bought a system (not this one) from a friend in my dorm for $90 used – a good deal at that time, only about a year after launch.
 The Genesis was the system of choice for sports gamers, which made it a perfect dorm system, and we’d have almost nightly NHL Hockey tournaments on various Genesises (Genesi?) around the dorm.
-This also gave us an excuse to actually leave the dorm once in a while (college dorm life is normally like living on an enclosed island), as Blockbuster had just started renting games and we went nuts renting pretty much everything under the sun on a collective basis.
+This also gave us an excuse to actually leave the enclosed island of our dorm once in a while, as Blockbuster had just started renting games and we went nuts renting pretty much everything under the sun on a collective basis.

 At some point after college I got stupid and decided I’d trade in my system.
-I took it to a store along with all my games and got something like $30 for the whole thing.
-I almost immediately felt some serious regret – probably because of the good memories I had.
-I think that, more than anything else, is what turned me into a game collector in general – I started thinking about all the systems I’d owned (and all the ones I wanted but never did own) and all the memories I had with them and it made me feel like there’s something there worth preserving.
+I took it to a store along with all my games and got something like $15 for the whole thing.
+I almost immediately felt some serious regret.
+I think that single experience, more than anything else, is what flipped the nostalgia switch and got me into retro gaming in earnest – I started thinking about all the systems I’d owned (and all the ones I wanted but never did own) and all the memories I had with them.

 So I set out to buy another Genesis.
 I’m not sure why I bought this one, as it’s not in the best shape (certainly not as good as the one I traded in) – it’s very dull looking, with micro-scratches covering practically the entire unit, and when I bought it, it came with a cheap third-party controller that I’ve finally replaced with this:

 Not easy to find the original 3-button controller in a box these days, and this one’s basically in new condition.
 It’s in a lot better shape than the system itself.